 The city plans to do a number of improvements including adding a right-turn lane from southbound Hadley Avenue to 10th Street, installing signal lights at Hadley Avenue and 11th Street, burying overhead lines along 10th Street and building a road through the site.

 The senior housing company, which Streetar did not name, is asking that a pond planned for the site’s northwest corner be moved south of the proposed building.

 Because the owner of the property to the north of the site wants to work with the city, it’s possible that part or all of the pond could be moved to that property, Streetar said.

 An energy-related company with a location in Roseville also has expressed interest in building at the Oakdale Mall site, Streetar said.
-Because they would need redundant power, he said the city has suggested that an alternative location for the 60,000 square-foot building they’re looking to construct might be at the former site of a tennis bubble near the city’s north fire station at 50th Street and Hadley Avenue.
+Because they would need redundant power, he said the city has suggested that an alternative location for the 60,000 square-foot building they’re looking to construct might be at the former site of a tennis bubble near the city’s at 50th Street and Hadley Avenue.